-Girls who participate on boys' teams, because the school does not offer a girls program in that sport, may enter either the boys or girls tournament, but not both.
-Girls who choose to participate on a boys' team when the school offers a girl's team in that sport, may only enter the boys' tournament.
+Girls who participate on boys' teams, because the school does not offer a girls' program in that sport, may enter either the boys' or girls' tournament, but not both.
+Girls who choose to participate on a boys team when the school offers a girls team in that sport, may only enter the boy's tournament.
 Boys may not participate on girls teams.
-Individual entry forms must be submitted by Wednesday, May 30, 2012 for girls participating on boys teams, where a girl's team does not exist, indicating which tournament (boys or girls) they intend to participate in.
+Individual entry forms must be submitted by Wednesday, June 4, 2014 for girls participating on boys teams, where a girls team does not exist, indicating which tournament (boys or girls) they intend to participate in.
 An individual girl may play as a non-scoring member of her home school's boys team if granted permission to do so by the coach of that team.
 In such cases, the girl would play with the team's #5 boy player and have her score attested accordingly.
 The purpose is to provide an additional opportunity for individual girl players to participate in matches for tournament qualifying.

-List varsity matches played in order of play -- Use course rating for specific 9 holes played -- Minimum of 10 playing dates required to qualify for CIAC tournament.
+List varsity matches played in order of play - Use course rating for specific 9 holes played - Minimum of 10 playing dates required to qualify for CIAC tournament.
 List scores for ALL playing dates.
-League tournament scores cannot be used for tournament qualification except for make-up matches as noted on the alert page.
+League tournament scores cannot be used for tournament qualification.